komsit37/finatra-thrift-quill-example/thrift-example-idl/src/main/js/README.md

 3. reply with `ThriftEmulator.ThriftEumulator.ttwitterAck` (this is basically `UpgradeReply` struct in `tracing.thrift`)
 4. prepend `ttwitterHeader` in all subsequent write messages
 5. all subsequent messages will be traced using tracing filter in `ThriftMux.server.tracingFilter`, which in turn, calls `ThriftMux.recordRpc`

-## TODO

-1. How to pass trace request to protocol?
-2. How to wait for upgrade reply before sending first message?